rubiojr/hlx/README.md

 - Automatic UUID generation for documents without IDs
 - Support for in-memory and file-based databases
 - Simple and intuitive API
+- Relatively fast. hlx can index [thousands of documents per second](/performance.txt) in a modern laptop and perform sub-second searches.

 ## Installation